joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 >    {: .comment}
 >
 > ![](images/galaxySlimer.png)
+>
 > This will generate one file called **Slim Annotations**.
 {: .hands_on}
 >
 >
 Now we will go use the GOEnrichment tool with the new Slim Annotations file and the same study sample.
 >
+>
 > ### {% icon hands_on %} Hands-on:
 > 1. **GOEnrichment** <i class="fa fa-wrench" aria-hidden="true"></i>: Run `GOEnrichment`.
 >    - Use the **GOSlim**, **Slim Annotations** and **Mouse population** files.
 >    - Select **'No'** in the Summarize Output option.
 > ![](images/galaxyMouseSlim.png)
 >
+>
 >    > ## {% icon question %} Question
 >    > 1.
 What is the difference when you use the GO Slim in data (instead of GO)?
 >    > 2.
 What is the difference when you apply the GO Slim in data (instead of the Summarize option)?
 >    >
->    > <details>se the GOSlim, Slim Annotations and Mouse popul
+>    > <details>
 >    > <summary>Click to view answers</summary>
 >    > 1.
 In addition to size reduction, the GO Slim shows you an representation of biological information by using high level terms that provide a broad overview of the biology. <br>
 >    > 2.
 The difference between both is the ontology used.
-When we apply the summarize option, the GOEnrichment tool will return a summarized output (as we have seen previously), which uses the original / complete ontology.
+When we apply the summarize option, the GOEnrichment tool will return a summarized output (as we have seen previously), which uses the original/complete ontology.
 When we opted for GO Slim, the original annotation was summarized and because of this it will generate an even more summarized output, and consequently loses a lot of specification unlike the summarize option.

 >    > </details>
 >    {: .question}